rs/rest-layer/README.md

 ### Extensible Data Validation

 It is very easy to add new validators.
-You just need to implement the `schema.FieldValidator`:
+You just need to implement the [schema.FieldValidator](https://godoc.org/github.com/rs/rest-layer/schema#FieldValidator):

 ```go
 type FieldValidator interface {